ibm-cloud-docs/codeengine/configmap-secret.md

 Since secrets and configmaps are similar entities (except secrets are stored more securely), the way you interact and work with secrets and configmaps is also similar.

 In {{site.data.keyword.codeengineshort}}, secrets that are used to store simple name-value pairs are called *generic* secrets.
 In contrast, secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image).
-Secrets that store information about how to access and authenticate to a Git repostory are called [Git repository access secrets](/docs/codeengine?topic=codeengine-code-repositories#create-code-repo-console).
+Secrets that store information about how to access and authenticate to a Git repository are called [Git repository access secrets](/docs/codeengine?topic=codeengine-code-repositories#create-code-repo-console).

 ## Creating configmaps
 {: #configmap-create}